-The machines offer users a choice of one-minute, three-minute, or five-minute stories printed on paper a bit wider than a typical receipt.
+The machines offer users two choices: Spartan Shorts, submissions reviewed by MSU Libraries Short Édition editorial team and its partners; and Short Édition, collection categories selected by MSU Libraries Short Édition editorial team and its partners.
+Stories are printed on paper a bit wider than a typical receipt.
 Each roll of paper is FSC (Forest Stewardship Council) certified and can print between 350-450 stories.
 The machine uses thermal printing.
 No ink or cartridges are used.

 Four machines are located throughout the MSU community and managed by MSU Libraries.
-These machines were the first installations in Michigan and are located at the MSU Main Library, the East Lansing Public Library, the MSU Broad Art Lab, and the Capital Region International Airport.
+These machines were the first installations in Michigan and are located at the MSU Main Library, the East Lansing Public Library, the MSU Broad, and the Capital Region International Airport.

 MSU Libraries Short Édition offers an innovative publishing venue for writers.
 We welcome submissions and will consider all work for inclusion in MSU Libraries machines.
 Work that is accepted will also be considered for national and international publication through Short Édition machines located throughout the world.
 Please read our submission guidelines before sending us your stories or poems.